A High Energy Breakfast Smoothie Recipe

 Instead the combination of caffeine and l-theanine in matcha provides a more gentle, balanced and longer lasting energy than the jittery buzz of coffee or other highly caffeinated products.

-The spice cinnamon adds a wonderful aroma and taste to this smoothie but its real purpose is to regulate blood sugar levels and prevent insulin spikes that can crash your energy, particularly mid morning.
+The spice cinnamon adds a wonderful aroma and taste to this green smoothie but its real purpose is to regulate blood sugar levels and prevent insulin spikes that can crash your energy, particularly mid morning.

 It’s recommended to add a teaspoon of real Ceylon cinnamon like this one to any smoothie recipes with banana or other fruits with reasonably high levels of natural sugars.